Levan Papava: Career

 leading the goalscorers list with 23 goals in 26 matches.
 On 18 November 2021, he netted four in a 5–0 win over Kolkheti Khobi.

 The player continued to extend his record as the most prolific marksman in 2022.
 As Spaeri came second in their debut season in Liga 2, Papava beat his rivals in a goalscoring race again with 18 goals.
 In a decisive play-off game held on 12 December 2022, Papava scored twice, added another in penalty shootout, although Spaeri failed to overcome Gagra.

-Since early 2023, Papava has been a member of Gareji.
+In early 2023, Papava moved to 2nd division side Gareji.
 The club managed to make a historic achievement by winning the top-flight promotion in 2024.
 As a team captain, Papava took part in all 72 league games during this two-year period, bagging 50 goals in total.
 It included 13 goals in ten successive league games in the autumn of 2024.
 In addition, he played a key role in knocking out two Erovnuli Liga clubs, Samtredia and Dila, from the cup competition, scoring a hat-trick in a 5–0 demolition of the former.

 After three consecutive individual achievements as a topscorer in the 2nd tier, Papava as well as his club made their Erovnuli Liga debut in a goalless draw against Dinamo Batumi on 6 March 2025.
 Ten days later, he netted a historic winner against Kolkheti 1913.

+Papava finished the season among the top five goalscorers with 11 league goals.